fioprotocol/fio-devhub/_docs/chain/testnet.md

 ---
 # FIO Testnet

-Several applications are available that enable users and integrators to interact with the FIO Testnet chain:
+The FIO community has built several applications for interacting with the FIO Testnet chain.
+These are useful during integration development.
+For example, you will want to register FIO Addresses and transfer FIO Tokens during testing.
+But, registering a new address for the first time requires FIO tokens.
+Therefore, some manual setup is required to acquire a Testnet FIO public key and Testnet FIO tokens.

+The following testnet applications are availble for integration testing:
 * Testnet Monitor - <https://monitor.testnet.fioprotocol.io/>{:rel="nofollow noopener noreferrer" target="_blank"}
 * Testnet Block Explorer - <https://fio-test.bloks.io/>{:rel="nofollow noopener noreferrer" target="_blank"}
 * Testnet Block Producer Telegram Channel - <https://t.me/fiotestnet>{:rel="nofollow noopener noreferrer" target="_blank"}

+## Setting up your test environment

-* Refer to [Integration testing with FIO Testnet]({{site.baseurl}}/docs/integration-guide/registration#fio-domain-registration) for information on setting up a FIO public key with FIO tokens in a test environment
+To set up a FIO public key with FIO tokens in a test environment:

-**Generating a Testnet private/public FIO key pair**
+1. Manually generate a private/public FIO key pair
    * Navigate to the testnet monitor: <https://monitor.testnet.fioprotocol.io>{:target="_blank"}
    * Select the 'Create Keypair' button (top left of the website)
    * Copy the keypairs and FIO Internal Account

-**Registering a Testnet FIO Address**
+2. Register a FIO Address
    * Navigate to the testnet monitor: <https://monitor.testnet.fioprotocol.io>{:target="_blank"}
    * Select the 'Register Address' button
    * Type in a FIO address
    * Paste in the FIO Public Key (created above)
    * Select the 'Create' button
    * The created FIO address will be in this format, "myname@fiotestnet"

-**Transferring FIO tokens into a Testnet FIO account**
+3. Transfer FIO into the FIO account
    * Navigate to the testnet monitor: <https://monitor.testnet.fioprotocol.io>{:target="_blank"}
    * Select the 'Faucet' button
    * Paste in the FIO Public Key (created above)
    * Select the 'Send Coins' button
-1. The FIO account now has a FIO Address and FIO tokens available for making Signed API calls.
+4. You now have a FIO account with a Public key, a Private key, a FIO Address, and FIO tokens.
+This account can be used for testing [Signed API calls]({{site.baseurl}}/pages/api/fio-api/#tag--Transactions).